The following definitions and rules of interpretation apply in these Conditions:

 On termination or expiry of the Contract:

-the Customer shall immediately pay to DuoCall all of its outstanding unpaid invoices and interest and, in respect of the Deliverables supplied but for which no invoice has been submitted, DuoCall may submit an invoice, which shall be payable immediately on receipt;
+the Customer shall immediately pay to DuoCall all of its outstanding unpaid invoices, interest and any Early Termination Fees, in respect of the Deliverables supplied but for which no invoice has been submitted, DuoCall may submit an invoice, which shall be payable immediately on receipt;

 the Customer must immediately return all of DuoCall’s Equipment.
 If the Customer fails to do so, then DuoCall may enter the Customer’s premises or the premises of any third party where DuoCall’s Equipment is stored in order to take possession of it and to the extent that the Customer does not control these premises the Customer will procure for DuoCall the right to do so.
 Until DuoCall’s Equipment has been returned or repossessed all risk of loss of or damage to it shall rest with the Customer; and

 if the provision of Deliverables to any End-User is to continue under any separate arrangement, the parties agree to negotiate in good faith in relation to any transitional arrangements necessary to minimise disruption to such End-User.
 DuoCall reserves the right to contact the End-User directly to inform them of such termination or expiry taking place and to charge a reasonable administration fee in respect of such transitional arrangements, including the transferral of any relevant telephone numbers.

 Termination or expiry of the Contract shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination or expiry, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry.